sayakroy83/YouTube-Home-Page/README.md

-A responsive clone of the YouTube homepage, created using HTML and CSS.
+A responsive clone of the YouTube homepage(UI), created using HTML and CSS.

 Features:-
 Responsive design that adapts to various screen sizes